 Is this a good time to be young?
-How is childhood and youth, parenting and family life, shaped by society, history, politics and economics?
+How are childhood and youth, parenting and family life shaped by society, history, politics and economics?
 How are young lives influenced by gender, social class, ethnicity, disability, sexuality and geography?
 This module takes an interdisciplinary approach to examining these issues, drawing on a range of data, analysis, research and practice.
 It will develop your study and employability skills and provide you with opportunities to consider and debate issues with academics and other students.

 The study material for this module is organised into eight learning guides, which include personal study weeks: